 An online business selling gig affords you many of the benefits of working alone.
 If you sell through the site Etsy, you can combine your creative side or interest in a particular hobby with the ability to either earn extra money or even pursue full-time income in a regular business.

 Sellers on Etsy offer crafts and gifts such as face masks, soaps, other personal care items, wall decor, calendars, and organizers.
 Establishing an Etsy account is relatively simple and does not consume much time.

 Your creative talents and perhaps collectibles such as sports memorabilia can earn you extra money on sites such as eBay or Amazon.

-Some successful businesses create an online course, free workshop, or digial products to offer additional ways to create leads and increase their income potential.
+Some successful businesses create online courses, free workshops, or digital products to offer additional ways to create leads and increase their income potential.

 Nearly 64% of photographers work on an independent contractor basis.
 Freelance photography shares many of the same aspects of freelance writing for introverts.
 As an independent freelance photographer, you can select your assignments, schedule (adhering, course to deadlines), multiple clients, and pay rates.